Blog Archive

 Modern Roads View

 Note that we see an extension of today's Shannon Rd that no longer exists, which once connected Woodhill Rd directly to Brownsburg.
 In fact, that road once extended even further, over the mountain, and was the main thoroughfare before Eagle Rd was realigned through J. Merrick's (on this atlas) property, splitting the barn from the main house.
+This stretch of road over the mountain was known as "Chatter Lane", according to local historian Harry W. Van Horn, and once contained a village of log houses with stone walls to keep them from tumbling down the mountain.

 Samuel Merrick Property 1916